quartzy/courier/docs/couriers/sparkpost.md

 * `ccHeader`

-These will be added to the template data already defined in the `TemplatedContent` assuming the keys are not already set manually.
+These will be added to the template data already defined in the `TemplatedContent`, assuming the keys are not already set manually.

 ## Temporary fix for correctly displaying CC header